 - Schedule: The scheduler can be used in the first step of the flow, when.
-It could trigger something once or repeat daily, weekly, monthly or yearly.
+It could trigger something once or repeat hourly, daily, weekly, monthly or yearly.
 You can also choose to customize your schedule.

 - Devices: Possible devices appear automatically as soon as they are added to your Animus Heart.
 You can use the devices either for triggering automations or for different actions.
 Again, it automatically does the work of sorting what can be done and what cannot.